First government of Luis Muñoz Marín

-The government of Luis Muñoz Marín was that of the first elected governor.
+The government of Governor of Puerto Rico Luis Muñoz Marín was that of the first elected governor.
 In addition to that, it was the first whose cabinet did not receive the advice and consent of the United States Senate, but from the Puerto Rico Senate.
 This all came as part of the 1947 Puerto Rico Elective Governor Act.
 During this government, the Puerto Rican people addressed via Puerto Rico Federal Relations Act of 1950's mechanism the creation of their own constitution, which was ratified and enacted in the latter months of the Muñoz Marín government, which reconfigured the system of government by creating the Puerto Rico Council of Secretaries and enlarged the Legislative Assembly's chambers.
 The Commonwealth of Puerto Rico was established, and the 1952 Commonwealth Constitution is, with some amendments, the current constitution of the archipelago.

 Party breakdown

 Party breakdown of cabinet members, not including the governor:

 The cabinet was composed of members of the PPD and two independents or technical positions (or people whose membership in a party was not clearly ascertained from any available media).

 After the Constitution got adopted in July 1952, this balance changed to: